Algerian Mchewek

 - Remove from the oven and allow too cool.

-Serve these sweet treats with tea or coffee.
 The texture is soft inside and crunchy on the outside.

 Bonne dégustation, saha ftourkoum!